 - A. University Policies and Procedures - 1.
 Attendance at each class or laboratory is mandatory at Oral Roberts University.
 Excessive absences can reduce a student's grade or deny credit for the course. - 2.
 Students taking a late exam because of an unauthorized absence are charged a late exam fee. - 3.
-Students and faculty at Oral Roberts University must adhere to all laws addressing the ethical use of others' materials, whether it is in the form of print, video, multimedia, or computer software.
-By submitting an assignment in any form, the student gives permission for the assignment to be checked for
+Students and faculty at Oral Roberts University must adhere to all laws addressing the ethical use of others' materials, whether it is in the form of print, electronic, video, multimedia, or computer software.
+Plagiarism and other forms of cheating involve both lying and stealing and are violations of ORU's Honor Code: "I will not cheat to plagiarize; I will do my own academic work and will not inappropriately collaborate with other students on assignments.'
+Plagiarism is usually defined as copying someone else's ideas, words, or sentence structure and submitting them as one's own.
+Other forms of academic dishonesty include (but are not limited to) the following: